programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ## Interpreting the Correspondence Analysis

 The data plots look nicer, but how well can we trust the validity of this data?
 Our first hint is to look at the dimensions.
-In the Harper data, there's only eleven and ten percent explanatory value on the horizontal and vertical axis respectively for a total of 21 percent!
+In the Harper data, only eleven and ten percent explanatory value appear on the horizontal and vertical axis respectively for a total of 21 percent!
 That does not sound promising for our analysis.
 Remembering that the total number of dimensions is equal to the number of rows or columns (whichever is smaller), this could be concerning.
 Let's look at the data more closely:

 ```R